-White settlers had been in the Skagit delta area since the mid-1860s.
+Non-Indians had been settling in the Skagit delta area since the mid-1860s.
 Nova Scotian Michael Sullivan and Sam Calhoun from New Brunswick and their large families had begun the monumental task of building dikes to claim rich new farmland from the marshy tangle of creeks and sloughs and protect it from high tides, and annual flooding.

 A Thriving Port

 In 1873, James and George Gaches purchased Conner's store and with Conner and others started brokering produce growing on the flats.
 Planted heavily with oats for the horses of Seattle and California, Skagit Valley provided a major energy source of the day.
 La Conner began to thrive.

 Steam ships and freighters plying the coastline chose the new town for a snug harbor protected from the elements.
 Pioneer businessmen came to town; Joseph Dwelley opened a furniture store, the Gaches brothers ran a mercantile, Conner opened a hotel, as did John McGlenn.
 A. G. Tillinghast opened his seed company at the entrance to town in 1885, which served mail order catalog customers nationwide until 2003.

 In 1873, a newspaper first published in Whatcom County as the Bellingham Bay Mail moved to La Conner.
 It became the Puget Sound Mail and the newspaper of record.
 It was the oldest continuously published weekly in the state until its demise in the early 1980s.